purg-com/geospatial/README.md

 # Geospatial

 This library extracts the [Mobilizon.Service.Geospatial](https://docs.joinmobilizon.org/administration/configure/geocoders) module from [Mobilizon](https://framagit.org/framasoft/mobilizon).
 The only new *feature* is the `Geospatial.Providers.Provider.get_by_id/2` function.
+> This particular repository aims to satisfy implementation contracts for get_by_id/2 in all providers.

 ## Installation